TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 ------------------------------
 NOTE: IHHook which adds the imgui menu and other supporting feature to Infinite Heaven has been split to it's own installation and nexus page: https://www.nexusmods.com/metalgearsolidvtpp/mods/1226/

+r254 - 2021-06-22
+fix: hang on exit fob due to IH not handling heroicPoint as string - thanks William for your report and log.

+fix: Some Custom soldier types having silent voices in mafr

 r253 - 2021-06-15
 InfFulton: